-We met up with family and had a great time exploring the very extensive woodland (where we found our first geocache), the walled garden, house and chapel, and having a nice long walk around the ornamental lake.
+We had a great time exploring the very extensive woodland (where we found our first geocache), the walled garden, house and chapel.
+Then we had a nice long walk around the ornamental lake.
 I’d thoroughly recommend visiting.

 A more comprehensive symptom checklist can be found at the Children’s Lyme Disease Network.

 The doctor didn’t want to give a course of antibiotics unnecessarily, but said that if she experienced any symptoms to go back immediately and then antibiotics would be administered.
 We applied Savlon and kept a very close eye.
 However, I kept reading up about it and got more and more concerned.
 I called the doctor again and asked for precautionary antibiotics as I didn’t want potentially 30 days of monitoring for symptoms (excluding the rash) that where – at best – rather vague.